helm/charts/incubator/burrow/README.md

 The following options are available to increase the exposure of the `api` port:

-* To change from a loadBalanced api service to a non-loadBalanced servie change the `service.api.loadBalance` to `false` and add the node number to the `service.api.node` field.
+* To change from a loadBalanced api service to a non-loadBalanced service change the `service.api.loadBalance` to `false` and add the node number to the `service.api.node` field.
 * To denote the node that a non-loadBalanced api service connects to add the `service.api.node` to a node number such as `000`.

 ### Configuration of the `genesis.json`